incepter/react-async-states/packages/docs/docs/intro.md

 ```

 #### <ins>Dynamic creation and sharing of states at runtime</ins>
-Under the `AsyncStateProvider`, you can create and share state instances
-and access them by their `key` via the `hoist` option.

-You can even start listening to a state before it gets hoisted to the provider,
-and get notified once it gets added.

-You can also subscribe to any state when you have the `source` object
-related to it.

-#### <ins>Works with or without a provider</ins>
-The library can work without the provider and still share state via the
-`source` special object.
+Any created state is accessible from the whole v8 scope under the key it was
+given to it.
+So it is important to think about giving unique names to any
+state you create.

 #### <ins>Apply effects on runs: debounce, throttle...</ins>
 To avoid creating additional state pieces and third party utilities,